-- Through you: Some of your six may already be God-fearers, and, given an opportunity, they might eagerly want to hear more about Jesus.
-Pray for Paul-like strategies and then brainstorm ways you might invite them to your small group, to a service or to an event. - Through your six: Your six, in turn, probably have a number of friends that may have little connection to anything of God.
+- Through you: Some of your six may already be in a similar place to this passage's God-fearers; they have been interested in God for some time, but have found the cultural barriers too high to get over.
+They might eagerly want to hear more about Jesus, if it comes without unnecessary trappings.
+Pray for Paul-like ways of talking about God, Jesus, faith, and spiritual things with your six. - Through your six: Your six, in turn, probably have a number of friends that may have little connection to anything of God.
 Pray for that time when your six get excited about Jesus and they begin to invite their friends to experience Jesus.
-Pray that there would be a multiplicative effect.
-Pray that when people hear the good news of Jesus they would "be glad and thank the Lord for his message" just like the Gentiles who heard Paul for the first time. - Through our church: It is so easy to create neat categories of who is in and who is out when it comes to religion.
-The Christian church today does is in many ways similar to the Jewish establishment in Paul's day.
+Pray that there would be a multiplicative

+- effect.
+Pray that when people hear the good news of Jesus they would "be glad and thank the Lord for his message" just like the Gentiles who heard Paul for the first time in this passage. - Through our church: It is so easy to create neat categories of who is in and who is out when it comes to religion.
+The Christian church today is in many ways similar to the Jewish establishment in Paul's day.
 We often create a long list of requirements for people to sign-off on when they come in our doors.
 What does it look like for us to employ Paul's strategy of finding ways to communicate the good news of Jesus in such a way that the largest numbers of unchurched people hear the message?
 Pray that we would continue to find these strategies.
-Also, at the next church service you attend take time to welcome someone you don't know.